grafana/business-input/docs/sources/panels/_index.md

 ---
-title: Static Data Source with panels
+title: Static data source with panels
 menuTitle: Panels
 description: Learn how to use the Business Input data source with various native and custom Grafana panels.
 keywords: